thduerr/nd081-c4-azure-performance-project-starter/PROJECT.md

 ## Step 2: Application Insights & Log Analytics

-In the Azure portal, enable VM Insights monitoring for the VM Scale Set.
+In the Azure portal, enable VM Insights monitoring for the VM Scale Set using the created Analytics Workspace.
+This can take 5-10 minutes.

 ## Step 3: Deploy to VMSS